 -Requesting state must take custody and transport the accused within 30 days of the extradition waiver or supporting fact hearing

 Due to the expensive and lengthy process of extraditing an individual, courts are often eager to consider alternative to this scenario.
+More complicated cases involve those where the individual holds dual citizenship and may have to be extradited to their home country.
+Someone holding Italian dual citizenship may need to hold their case in the United States or Italy depending on the charges they are facing.
 A criminal defense attorney can seek out this other options on your behalf, such as pretrial intervention, seeking to dismiss the charges against you, or negotiating your voluntary appearance in exchange for withdrawal of the extradition request.
 Having an experienced defense lawyer on your side can be imperative when facing the possibility of extradition.